 '''

 baseplate.lib.config.String(text)

 A raw string.

+Return type str '''

+baseplate.lib.config.Float(text) A floating-point number.

 '''

-Return type str

-'''

-baseplate.lib.config.Float (text)

-A floating-point number.

 Return type float

 baseplate.lib.config.Integer(text=None, base=10)

 An integer.

 To prevent mistakes, this will raise an error if the user attempts to configure a non-whole number.

 Parameters base (int) - (Optional) If specified, the base of the integer to parse.

 Return type Union[int, Callable[[str], int]]

 baseplate.lib.config.Boolean(text)

 True or False, case insensitive.

 Return type bool

 baseplate.lib.config.Endpoint (text)

 A remote endpoint to connect to.

 Returns an EndpointConfiguration.

 If the endpoint is a hostname:port pair, the family will be socket.AF_INET and address will be a

 two-tuple of host and port, as expected by socket.

 If the endpoint contains a slash (/), it will be interpreted as a path to a UNIX domain socket.
 The family will

-be socket.
-AF UNIX and address will be the path as a string.
+be socket.AF_UNIX and address will be the path as a string.

 Return type EndpointConfiguration

 baseplate.lib.config.Timespan(text)

 A span of time.

 This takes a string of the form "1 second" or "3 days" and returns a datetime.timedelta representing that

 span of time.

 Units supported are: milliseconds, seconds, minutes, hours, days.

 Return type timedelta

-baseplate.lib.confiq.Base64 (text)
+baseplate.lib.config.Base64(text)

 A base64 encoded block of data.

 This is useful for arbitrary binary blobs.

 Return type bytes

-baseplate.lib.config.File(mode='r')
+baseplate.lib.config.File (mode='r')

 A path to a file.

 This takes a path to a file and returns an open file object, like returned by open ().

 Parameters mode (str) - an optional string that specifies the mode in which the file is opened.

 Return type Callable[[str], Io[AnyStr]]

 baseplate.lib.config.Percent(text)

 A percentage.

 This takes a string of the form "37.2%" or "44%" and returns a float in the range [0.0, 1.0].

 Return type float

-'''

-'''

 baseplate.lib.config.UnixUser(text)

+A Unix user name.

+The parsed value will be the integer user ID.

+Return type int

 '''